 Paranoid Personality Disorder

-Paranoid personality disorder (PPD) is a long-term, mental health condition.
+PPD is a long-term mental health condition.
 PPD causes you to be suspicious, distrusting, and hostile toward others.
-This is because you think they want to hurt you or take advantage of you.
-You may have trouble trusting or getting along with others.
 These thoughts and behaviors can cause problems with your relationships and daily activities.

 What causes PPD?

 The cause may not be known.
-Your risk for PPD is increased if you have a family history of the disorder.
+Your risk is higher if you have a family history of PPD, delusions, or schizophrenia.
 You are also at risk if you were abused or neglected as a child.

 What are the symptoms of PPD?